Fox (surname)

 Fox is a surname originating in England and Ireland.
 Variants include Foxe and Foxx.

 English origin

 The Fox surname in England comes from the Middle English identical word for 'fox', and was given to those who looked like or had the qualities of the animal such as being cunning or having red hair.
 It can also be a corruption of the Norman name 'Folko' or 'Foulques', and given to those who were the son or descendant of someone with that name.
 Some Fox carriers in England could also be of Irish ancestry.
-Fox is the 1,595th most common surname in the world with the majority of bearers likely being of English descent.
+Fox is the 1,595th most common surname in the world.